 - Electrical boxes.

-There are three ways to wire a 3-way switch, all depending on whether the hot wire goes to the switch first or the light fixture.
+There are three methods, but all depend on whether the hot wire goes to the switch first or the light fixture.

-Whichever way you prefer, wiring a 3-way light switch is easy when you follow our 3-way switch wiring diagram.
+Whichever way you prefer, installing a 3-way light is easy when you follow our switch wiring diagrams.

-This wiring diagram shows how you can wire a three-way light switch when the power is coming from the light fixture.
+This diagram shows how you can wire a three-way light when the power is coming from the light fixture.

 - From the diagram, you can see that the power source enters the fixture box

-- The hot or black wire connects to the second switch common terminal.
+- The hot or black wire connects to the common terminal of the second dimmer.

 - Blue and red wires link the traveler terminals for both switches